Turkey suspends Ankara police, intelligence, security chiefs after bombing

 The announcement came hours after President Tayyip Erdogan admitted that there had been an intelligence failure which he said would be probed in investigations.

-On Tuesday, protesters in trade union-organized rallies were not permitted by the Istanbul governorship to march to Beyazit Square on security concerns.
+On Tuesday, protesters in trade union-organised rallies were not permitted by the Istanbul governorship to march to Beyazit Square on security concerns.

 At Sirkeci train station the protesters held a sit-in at which lawmakers made speeches, while at Cerapasa Hospital there were tensions with police blocking people from marching.